biosustain/dsp_docker_training/_sources/course_contents/HandsOn.md

 ```

 ## Upload the container in the Docker Hub (optional)

+While you can follow this guide, it is reccomended that you also look into any instructions there may be where you chose to host your images.

 You can also publish your container in the Docker Hub to share it with other people.

 Create an account on the https://hub.docker.com website.
 Then from your shell terminal run the following command, entering the user name and password you specified when registering in the Hub: